Tax Strategies

-Your Charitable Deductions Tax Guide (2023 Updated)
+Your Charitable Deductions Tax Guide (2023 & 2024)

 The Daffy Team

-· 6 min read
+· 7 min read

-To help you navigate the latest IRS tax updates from 2022 to 2023, we’ve put together a guide including the updated tax brackets, charitable deduction limits, how much of a charitable donation is tax-deductible, which assets are best to donate to charity, and much more.
+To help you navigate the latest IRS tax updates from 2023 to 2024, we’ve put together a guide including the updated tax brackets, charitable deduction limits, how much of a charitable donation is tax-deductible, which assets are best to donate to charity, and much more.

-Remember that your entire income is not taxed at your maximum tax rate.
 Each income threshold is taxed at the corresponding tax rate, creating an overall effective tax rate.
-If you’re a single filer, your first $11,000 of earned income will only be taxed at 10%, regardless of your total earnings.
+If you’re a single filer, your first $11,000 in 2023 of earned income will only be taxed at 10%, regardless of your total earnings.
+That also could make it easier for you to qualify for a lower tax rate, particularly with charitable deductions.

-In addition to federal taxes, your income is also subject to state taxes, unless you live in one of the nine states that don’t charge income tax.
+In addition to federal taxes, your income is subject to state taxes, unless you live in one of the nine states that don’t charge income tax.
 In California, for instance, the highest bracket for single filers earning $1 million or more and married couples earning $2 million or more is 13.3%.

 2023 Federal Tax Rate Single Married Filing Jointly